 - Recreational therapy

 Continuing Care – What Happens Next?

 When your time with us is over, we will make sure that you have an aftercare plan put in place so that you can continue to heal.
-You and your treatment team will decide which program will be best for your current needs.
-For some, one of our intensive outpatient programs is the next step of care.
+You and your treatment team will decide which option will be best for your current needs.
+For some, one of our intensive outpatient treatment option is the next step of care.
 We offer both a Partial Hospitalization Program (PHP) and an Intensive Outpatient Program (IOP) for individuals ready to step down into outpatient treatment.
 If you are discharging home, we will provide you with appointments and referrals to our outpatient clinic along with connections to local community resources to allow for continued support.